 The Club has changed greatly in the past number of years.
 The principal change has been the laying of a state of the art AstroTurf Pitch in 1998.
 The new surface has enabled the Club to attract many new players to ensure future success on the field.
 There are currently in excess of 200 members playing regularly in the much loved pink and black strip.

 The 2006/2007 season saw the Club enjoy its most successful season ever.
 Promotion for the Ladies 1st team squad to Division 2 in 2007, has given the Club senior hockey status for the first time in its history.
 Furthermore, Doreen Howe, our Honorary Club Treasurer, was appointed President of the Irish Hockey Association in 2008.
-At present, our Men’s 1st team squad compete in Division 5 and our Ladies 1st, 2nd, and 3rd teams compete in Divisions 3,7, and 12.
+Currently the Club has two Women & Men’s teams competing in the Leinster League.